The starting gun

 This article was originally published on Sept.
 21, 2006.
 It has been updated.

-At the time of publication, Seth Jayson had no positions in any company mentioned here.
+At the time of publication, Seth Jayson had shares of Berkshire Hathaway, but no positions in any company mentioned here.
 View his stock holdings and Fool profile here.
-The Motley Fool owns shares of Berkshire Hathaway.
-Berkshire, Dell, and Best Buy are Motley Fool Stock Advisor recommendations.
-Berkshire Hathaway and Dell are Inside Value choices.
-Under Armour is a Rule Breakers selection.
+Dell, Intel, and Berkshire Hathaway are Inside Value picks.
+The Motley Fool owns shares of Berkshire Hathaway and covered calls on Intel.
 Fool rules are here.